caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.5.0=
+* made vertical and horizontal spacing between listing items equal
+* Adjustments made to the styling of Search icon for search buttons

 = 0.4.9=
 * Added more specific css selector to reduce font size of window title on popup windows